Menu

 • rental units if the landlord has rules against the use of cannabis in rental units

 Landlords can also prohibit possessing, growing or selling cannabis in a rental unit.
-Condominium boards may also be allowed to regulate possessing, growing or selling cannabis in condos.
+Condominium boards are also allowed to regulate this in condos.

 Driving & Cannabis

-It is a criminal offence to drive if you have a higher concentration of THC in your bloodstream than allowed under the Criminal Code, discussed here.
+It is a criminal offence to drive if you have a higher concentration of THC in your bloodstream than allowed under the Criminal Code.
+You can find more information on this here.

 It is illegal to take cannabis across a Canadian border regardless of whether cannabis use is legal in the country you are visiting.